xingq1998/CIS422_group4_project1/README.md

 # How to run

 1) Open a shell program of your choice and change to the directory where this program is located.
 2) You must have the django package installed on your local machine.
-You can tell Django is installed and which version by running the following command.
+You can tell django is installed and which version by running the following command.

     `$ python -m django --version`